Strategy11/formidable-forms/readme.txt

 = 2.03.09 =
 * New: Add frmStartFormLoading and frmEndFormLoading jQuery events.
 * **Pro Version** *
+* New: Add frm_set_and_or_for_lookup filter to allow for filtering lookups that match every value.
 * Fix: Do not clear field values when previous page is conditionally hidden.
+* Fix: Don't include combo field description html with empty description.

 = 2.03.08 =
 * New: Add frm_label_justify CSS layout class to justify text in long labels